Fietsen tot 60% kortingWij volgen dagelijks ruim 40.000 fietsen om de beste prijzen te vinden

 Is the Aventon Pace 5 REC worth $1,799?
 We tested the motor, range, components, and app so you don't have to.
 Full review with ratings, specs, and real-world results.

-Peppy and powerful 750W motor (peak 1440W) with smooth torque sensor
+Peppy, powerful motor with smooth torque sensor tuning

-Firm-compound tires have slightly less braking grip on wet surfaces
+Tires have slightly less braking grip (firm compound)

-Drivetrain could use one or two more gears to avoid ghost pedaling near 28 mph
+Shimano Altus 8-speed drivetrain could use one or two more gears

 The Aventon Pace 5 REC returns to the comfort-first cruiser geometry that made the original Pace series so popular, pairing swept-back handlebars and a step-through frame with a powerful 750W motor (peaking at 1,440W in Boost Mode) that makes this one of the punchiest lightweight cruisers on the market today.